Rittenhouse jury deliberates for third day without a verdict

 The defense has twice asked the judge to declare a mistrial, alleging that they were given an inferior copy of a potentially crucial video and that the prosecution asked improper questions of Rittenhouse during cross-examination.

-Schroeder has said the mistrial bid will have to be addressed if there is a guilty verdict.
+Schroeder has said the bid for a mistrial will have to be addressed if there is a guilty verdict.
 If Rittenhouse is acquitted, the dispute won’t matter.
-But if he is convicted and the judge then declares a mistrial, that would void the verdict.
+But if he is found guilty and the judge then declares a mistrial, that would essentially void the verdict.

 Rittenhouse could get life in prison if convicted of the most serious charge against him.